aws/aws-cdk-rfcs/text/0001-cdk-update.md

 workflows.
 Those delays are interposed between every change a developer makes, and over the course of a product may add hours to the total development time.

-The `cdk update` command provides a way to bypass those checks when working in development, directly updating the code in Lambda functions and ECS services without a full CDK deployment.
-When the `update` command can identify that all changes in the stack have shortcut support, it will directly publish the assets to AWS and then modify the underlying CDK resources directly.
+The `cdk deploy --accelerated` command provides a way to bypass those checks when working in development, directly updating the code in Lambda functions and ECS services without a full CDK deployment.
+When the `accelerate` command can identify that all changes in the stack have shortcut support, it will directly publish the assets to AWS and then modify the underlying CDK resources directly.

-> Using cdk update dramatically improves our development iteration speed for
+> Using CDK accelerate dramatically improves our development iteration speed for
 > Lambda functions.
 It cuts down the change-deploy-test cycle to seconds, where
 > it was minutes before with a full cdk deploy each time.
 Unlike some other
 > solutions, it actually updates our function running on AWS, which means there